jhrcook/KrasG13SyntheticLethal/README.md

 ### Genes with increased depletion with *KRAS* G13D

-The plot shows target genes that had a significantly stronger depletion effect in *KRAS* G13D cell lines.
-These genes showed increased depletion in *KRAS* G13D cell lines, had a model q-value below 0.20, and a p-value for the G13D covariate below 0.05.
+This figure shows target genes that had a significantly stronger depletion effect in *KRAS* G13D cell lines.
+These genes showed increased depletion in *KRAS* G13D cell lines, had a model q-value below 0.20, and a p-value for the G13D coefficient below 0.05.

 ![](images/linear_model/model6_G13dDepletion_plot.png)